kylepls/mini-chess/README.md

 > This project is a fully functional chess move generator with a focus on using as few lines of code as possible.
 Because of this, the code will be borderline unintelligible to anyone not familiar with bitboards or chess programming.

+I was able to pack this into 276 lines of Kotlin.
+This is viewable [here](/src/main/kotlin/in/kyle/chess/ChessBoard.kt).

 ## What is a move generator?

 A move generator is a program that generates all legal moves for a given position.
 This is useful